Contents

 What’s Next?

 “Other software companies are a one-size-fits-all solution, with no flexibility.
 We had to mold ourselves to their platform.
-[MCCi Permitting and Licensing] molded their platform to us and how we operate.”
+[MCCi Community Development] molded their platform to us and how we operate.”

 Hannah S., Deputy County Administrator